dev-bittu/lotus-grammar/grammar/oop/inheritance.md

    - Classes define data and behavior.
    - Interfaces focus on behavior contracts.

-MyLang ensures flexibility and modularity by supporting both **inheritance** and **interfaces**, allowing developers to build scalable and maintainable code.
+Lotus ensures flexibility and modularity by supporting both **inheritance** and **interfaces**, allowing developers to build scalable and maintainable code.